rbracken/minit/README.md

   script.
 - To enable the script to run from rc.local at boot, run `make enable`.
 - To disable the script from running at boot, run `make disable`.
+- To remove the entire installation, run `make uninstall`

 # Usage
 Once installed, the service can be started/stopped as root: